It has long been one of the huge problems among youth online; the ability to, sharing very intimate photographs and videos without consent.

 As a specialist in child and IT through gradually 8 years of age, I am very interested in all objective research on the subject.
 Unfortunately we have acquired the habit of throwing us in grams of pseudo-science and prophecies.
 This study must and will not end the same place.

-As, What is this study shows?
+So, What is this study shows?

 between the years 2011 and 2015 has 894 children aged 6 to 24 months participated in a study of the scientific network TARget Kids!.
 The goal was to find out about 'screen time' vulnerable children's language development based on the 'screens are all over the place'.